yuyudhn/TLDHunt/README.md

 # How It Works?
 To detect whether a domain is registered or not, we search for the words "**Name Server**", "**nserver**", "**nameservers**", or "**status: active**" in the output of the WHOIS command, as this is a signature of a registered domain (thanks to [Alex Matveenko](https://github.com/Alex-Matveenko) for the suggestion).

+In addition to this detection method, the script now handles error messages from WHOIS to avoid false positives for available domains.
+It also checks for premium domains, allowing users to exclude them from the results.
+Furthermore, there are options to adjust the delay between requests, enable quiet mode to suppress error messages, and use both single keywords or a list of keywords from a file.
+The flags have been expanded to provide more flexibility when specifying domains and TLDs.

 If you have a better signature or detection method, please feel free to submit a pull request.

 # Domain Extension List